northle/docs/src/docs/introduction/getting-started.md

 # Getting Started

-In this section you will learn how to a create new Northle app project using NPM command.
+In this section you will learn how to create a new Northle app project using `NPM` command.

 ## Requirements